 - Business consultant.
 With an entrepreneurial degree, a person will know how to identify and fix common business issues.
 If this person also has excellent people skills, they may find a job offering advice to business owners.
 Plenty of businesses hire consultants so that they can make the best decisions for themselves.
 Entrepreneurs and business consultants alike know how to examine problems from all angles so that they can come up with the best solutions.

+Other career opportunities include human resources, sales manager, venture capital, real estate, and management consultant.
 When a person has a degree in entrepreneurship, jobs can take plenty of exciting and creative turns.
 The entrepreneurship degree jobs listed above are not the only entrepreneurship degree jobs in existence.
 As a matter of fact, with an entrepreneurship degree, you could potentially take your life in all sorts of directions.
-Entrepreneur major jobs are varied.
+Entrepreneurship major jobs are varied.
 If the thought of struggling for entrepreneur major jobs in case you don’t start your own business is holding you back,, rest assured that with some research and creativity, you will have options.

 Next, there’s the question of Entrepreneurship degree salary.
 Unlike with many other careers, entrepreneurship salaries are much harder to research.
 When it comes to getting a degree in Entrepreneurship, salary is not always straightforward.
 If you immediately start your own business, Entrepreneurship degree salary information can get even more complicated.
 The first year or so after starting your own business can be difficult financially.
 Making money is tough when you are getting your business off the ground.
 Of course, a lot depends on the type of business that you decide to open.
 Factors such as marketing, seasonality, start-up costs, and much more can muddy the waters of figuring out your salary.